Last Updated on

 All features fall into one of four categories.
 These core features are Compute, Storage and Content Delivery, Databases, and networking.
 If you’re looking for high-end services, you can control all four with admin controls accessible through a secure web client.
 Signing up with Amazon Web Services, you can configure the security and monitoring of your site.

 Many Amazon cloud services reviews note the high customizability.
-Amazon web services also offer third-party programs and application programming interfaces to customers.
+AWS hosting services also offer third-party programs and application programming interfaces to customers.
 Amazon’s web hosting is supported on both Linux and Windows servers, so if you prefer one over the other, you have your choice.

 Reliability is a cornerstone to all good hosting.
-If there’s one thing that Amazon has going for it, it’s reliability.
+If there’s one thing that we found out about during this AWS review, it’s that they have reliability in spades.
 When you sign up for Amazon web services, you get full redundancy, server cloning, and automated backup.
 As the web’s largest online retailer, Amazon has the infrastructure to support high uptime.

 Amazon’s pricing scheme is also very flexible.
 You can pay per hour, per month, or per year, depending on your needs.
 Per hour services start at $0.08, and per month pricing starts at $57.60.
 They’re not the cheapest service out there, but you get a whole bunch of features included with your account.